dkapur17/DJIControlServer/README.md

 * `/stopCollectingIMUState`: Stops the coroutine registered by calling `startCollectingIMUState`
 * `/getCollectedIMUStates`: Returns a list of IMU states collected so far.
 * `/clearCollectedIMUStates`: Clears the collected IMU states list.
 * `/getCurrentIMUState`: Gets current IMU state (X velocity, Y velocity, Z velocity, Roll, Pitch, Yaw).
-Not recommended, since there is a transmission delay between the client to the server, which would mean the IMU State returned is of a different from both request and response times.
+Not recommended, since there is a transmission delay between the client to the server, which would mean the IMU State returned is of a different time than both request and response times.

 **Positional Movement and Rotation**